‘Stranger Things’ season 3 is coming! Here’s everything we know so far

 With the next season officially on the way, now the waiting game begins.

-With season 3 still in its “early days,” as the Duffer brothers told IndieWireafter their Master Class session at Chapman University on November 3, they are enjoying exploring the possibilities.
+The Duffer brothers told IndieWireafter their Master Class session at Chapman University on November 3, 2017, they are enjoying exploring the possibilities.
 Part of that includes the new avenues that have opened up as their young cast has gotten older.
-The show creators have come to embrace the fact that the kids have entered their teens.

 “We are leaning into it,” Matt Duffer said.
 “I love the fact that they’re going through adolescence.”